smartcar/node-sdk/doc/readme.md

 <a name="AuthClient+isCompatible"></a>

 ### authClient.isCompatible(vin) ⇒ <code>Promise.&lt;Boolean&gt;</code>
-Determine whether a vehicle is compatible with Smartcar
+Determine whether a vehicle is compatible with Smartcar.

+A compatible vehicle is a vehicle:
+1. That has the hardware required for internet connectivity.
+2. That belongs to the makes and models Smartcar supports.
+3. (Optionally) That supports the permissions.
+The valid permission names are found in the [API Reference](https://smartcar.com/docs/api#get-all-vehicles).

 **Kind**: instance method of [<code>AuthClient</code>](#AuthClient) **Returns**: <code>Promise.&lt;Boolean&gt;</code> - true if the vehicle is compatible